-SEGREGATION OF DUTIES
+SEGREGATION OF DUTIES COMMENTS (Significant Deficiency)

-One of the more important aspects of any internal control structure is segregation of duties.
+One of the more important aspects of any internal control is segregation of duties.
 In an ideal system of internal controls, no individual would perform more than one duty in connection with any transaction or series of transactions.
 In particular, no one individual should have access to both physical assets and the related accounting records.
-Such access may allow errors or irregularities to occur and not be prevented or detected.
+Such access may allow errors or irregularities to occur and either not be detected or concealed.

 Specific items related to segregation of duties are discussed below: